georgionomix/Platform-Mergers-and-Antitrust/README.md

 The authors are highly indebted to Nicole Evans, Aidai Kozubekova & Tracy Cai for their excellent research support in creating this dataset.

-Please contact us for questions and updates at: gpetrop@mit.edu
+Please contact us for questions, suggested corrections and updates at: gpetrop@mit.edu

 The authors